 This tutorial will show you how to force Firefox to open new tabs at the end of the tab bar, rather than next to the existing open tab.

-This new behavior (opening new tabs next to the current one) was introduced in Firefox 3.6.
-Some people like it, others done.
+This behavior (opening new tabs next to the current one) was introduced way back in Firefox version 3.6 (it’s at version 88 as of this update).
+Some people like it, others don’t.
 If you fall into the “I want it back the way it was” camp – here’s how to change it.

 - In the Firefox address bar enter about:config and hit enter.

-- In the Filter: bar, paste in the following: browser.tabs.insertRelatedAfterCurrent
+- In the search bar, paste in the following:

-You should see a Preference Name titled browser.tabs.insertRelatedAfterCurrent now listed (see screenshot below).
+- You should see line titled: browser.tabs.insertRelatedAfterCurrent listed (see screenshot below).
 Note that it’s value is set to true.
 Double-click on the word true.